Teaching Resources

 Discuss Experiences

-Research has shown that from a young age, students begin to notice physical differences between them and their peers.
-Some of these differences include cultural and racial diversity, developmental diversity, gender diversity, and socioeconomic diversity.
-As educators, it is important to not only recognize these differences among students but to encourage them to celebrate their backgrounds and share with their peers.
+Research has shown that from a young age, students begin to notice physical and personal differences among their peers.
+These differences may include cultural backgrounds, developmental characteristics, and socioeconomic factors.
+As educators, it is important to acknowledge these differences and create opportunities for students to share and celebrate their unique experiences with one another.

 Taking time to allow students to share personal stories and incorporate cultural heritage into lessons can help students empathize with their classmates as well as develop a strong sense of their own identity.
 Showing children that there are many perspectives different from their own gives them a better understanding of the world around them.